kat-vik/php-integration/README.md

 [Back to top](#index)

 ## 4. Payment method reference <a name="i4"></a>
-Select payment method to use with the CreateOrderBuilder class useXX() methods, which return an instance of the appropriate payment request class.
+Select payment method to use with the CreateOrderBuilder class useXX() methods, which returns an instance of the appropriate payment request class.

 ### 4.1 Svea Invoice payment  <a name="i4-1"></a>
 Select ->useInvoicePayment() to perform an invoice payment.